WeZZard/dcl/README.md

 # Decompiler Components Library

-DCL is short for Decompiler Components Library, which inspired by the abbreviation of Borland Visual Components Library -- one of my favorite C++ visual programming library in my childhood.
+DCL is short for Decompiler Components Library.

+This project is aimed to offer basic infrastructure of a decompiler-like software.

+## Supported Platform and Languages

+Currently, Darwina (macOS, iOS, tvOS and watchOS) and Swift is planned to support.

 ## Project Structure